swimhelenhsu/StaRSFine/Spring2019Report3.md

 Testing the apparatus with sand and water running at filtration speeds made the flaws in the apparatus used for experimentation clear, but not yet the problems with the "Christmas tree" design.
 The second trial showed that the top branch of the filter can handle high velocities of filtration without sand leaving in the outlet pipes, which is encouraging for predicting the success of this design.
 The third trial stands to show the strength of the exclusion zones that are formed by this design.
 There is work to be done regarding optimizing this design and implementing in true Aguaclara plants, but the team is hopeful regarding its progress.

 ## Future Work
-[**Must change**]
-**Based on the two trials completed so far this semester, the most pressing goal was to have an experiment where water was pulled from all three tubes.
-Now that this has been achieved, the team could move forward to testing failure and finding the filtration velocity where sand begins to be pulled out with the water.
+Based on the three trials completed so far this semester, the most pressing goal was to have an experiment where water was pulled from all three tubes.
+With consideration of plant limitations, the team could move forward to testing failure and finding the filtration velocity where sand begins to be pulled out with the water.
 If this velocity is reasonably high (i.e. much higher than any velocity expected in an AguaClara plant), the team will have a conversation about next steps necessary to implement the design in actual AguaClara plants.
 If the failure velocity is low or gravity exclusion zones don't form dependably, the team will need to try other designs.
-Variations of the design may include more or less branches, bigger spaces between branches, or potentially a new design entirely.**
+Variations of the design may include more or less branches, bigger spaces between branches, or potentially a new design entirely.
+The next trial would utilize the filter without extraction pumping, and hopefully begin to combat the issue with air and pressure differential.

 **[As someone who is not familiar with this subteam I had a really hard time understanding what the terms were, and why certain things were done.
 I think you guys can do a much better job at fleshing out the report, specifically at the introduction and previous work so that people who aren't as well versed can follow along better.
 I know that expanding it may seem self-evident, even redundant, to you but everything is neat and organized in your head, having connections between certain subjects that the audience, such as me, may not have.
 Overall I liked the report.
 Where the writing lacked, the diagrams helped me get a general idea of what was going on, but the writing could definitely improve.]**